-Librarians can help you choose and develop a topic, can help identify effective search strategies on the Web or in our databases, and can help you evaluate the credibility of information you are finding.
+Librarians like Ms. Barnes can help you choose and develop a topic, can help identify effective search strategies on the Web or in our databases, and can help you evaluate the credibility of information you are finding.
 They can also point you towards tools and support for citing your work ethically.